monsterandy/image_annotation/README.md

 1. Clone the repo;
 2. Rename the `config_example.py` to `config.py`;
-3. Change the CSV path, start and end index in `config.py`;
+3. Change the CSV path, start and end index in `config.py` (index is starting from 1);
 4. Execute the `main_app.py` to start labeling;
 5. Remember to press the 'Save' button for each image;
 6. When you done, click the 'x' button of the window, and a message box will pop up.
 You can either save your results or discard them;